rolandjlevy/snow-quotes/README.md

 - Completely responsive and mobile friendly
 - Inspired by [this Pug and CSS Workshop](https://www.youtube.com/watch?v=vvg4vilqWVs) by one of my favourite developers 🌟 [@Jhey](https://twitter.com/jh3yy)🌟
 - Using the [node-url-shortener node package](https://www.npmjs.com/package/node-url-shortener) to shorten the URL for sharing
-- The quotes are fetched from an API shown in this [freecodecamp.org article](https://forum.freecodecamp.org/t/free-api-inspirational-quotes-json-with-code-examples/311373)
+- The quotes are fetched from an API from this [freecodecamp.org article](https://forum.freecodecamp.org/t/free-api-inspirational-quotes-json-with-code-examples/311373)
 - The snowflake symbols are from the [Mandala font](https://www.fontspace.com/mandalas-font-f30143) using the @font-face rule
 - Form validation restricts keys to 0-9, a-z and A-Z